 Quite the opposite.
 All staff remain employed by Plus-Project and receive benefits through wages and bonuses which are subject to PAYE.
 Plus-Project remains a UK based company and there is no attempt, for example, to off-shore profits to reduce our tax burden.
 We are proud to be profitable and believe this comes with a responsibility to pay our tax liabilities for the greater good of society.

 An EOT is a government preferred employment model with cross party support.
-Originally approved by Sir Vince Cable this has widespread support from Sajid Javid, John McDonnell and the Welsh and Scottish parliaments.
+Originally approved by Sir Vince Cable this has widespread support from all UK political parties and parliaments.

 An EOT should have clear employee advantages.
 The existing shareholders must be willing to consider a sale at a value below market value with payment received over an extended period.
 Try asking your existing shareholders if, in the interest of their employees, they are willing to take less money for their shares with that money received over 6 to 8 years.